-High BMI Risks:
+High BMI and Health Outcomes

-with Obesity
+Conditions Associated with Obesity

 4 High BMI Risks to Your Health

-Type 2 Diabetes
+Obesity and Type 2 Diabetes

 Nick Masri MD, one of Miami's top board-certified plastic surgeons.